If you are using Debian, Ubuntu, Linux Mint or any other Debian or Ubuntu based distributions, you must have come across some apt commands by now.

 There is already dpkg commands to manage it.
 But APT is a more friendly way to handle packaging.
 You can use it to find and install new packages, upgrade packages, remove the packages etc.

-apt commands provide command line way to interact with APT and manage packages.
+The apt commands provide a command line way to interact with APT and manage packages.

-At this point, I must mention apt-get is perhaps the most popular tool around APT.
-But apt is slowly promoted as its alternative.
-I have already explained the difference between apt and apt-get in a previous article along with why apt was introduced in the first place, therefore, I will not get into the details again.
+At this point, I must mention apt-get was perhaps the most popular tool around APT.
+But apt has gained ground lately.
+In case you are curious, I have already explained the difference between apt and apt-get in a previous article.

 If you prefer, you can watch this video of essential apt commands for Ubuntu users.